tvdboom/ATOM/docs_sources/index.md

 the same notebook often makes it long and cluttered.
 On the other hand, using multiple notebooks makes it harder to compare the results and to keep an overview.
-On top of that, refactoring the code for every test can be time-consuming.
+On top of that, refactoring the code for every test can be quite time-consuming.
 How many times have you conducted the same action to pre-process a raw dataset?
 How many times have you copy-and-pasted code from an old repository to re-use it in a new use case?